playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 # Intro to Lifecycles {#lifecycles}

-While you can rest assured this code works, since I'm the author and I'd probably be a bit embarrassed by it not running...
+While you can rest assured that this code works since I'm the author and I'd probably be a bit embarrassed by it not running...

-> Way to temp fate there, author
+> Way to tempt fate there, author

 ...
-It's important to realize that not all of our code will functions will work as intended first try.
+It's important to realize that not all of our code will function as intended first try.
 Moreover: What on earth is that function even outputting - we don't currently have a way to evaluate the output?

-Let's fix that by telling our components that "once you're rendered on screen, `console.log` the value of that data".
+Let's fix that by telling our components that "once you're rendered on screen, `console.log` the value of that data."

 <!-- tabs:start -->